 Examples of the Institute's work include a new community for 20,000 people in Cuba being built from the ground up including infrastructure (roads, sewage, water...), schools, shopping, entertainment and housing.
 The housing is being built by the people who will live there.
 The design is collaborative between occupants, builders, architects, planners, energy specialists, and related disciplines.
 The design is based on sustainable principles.
 For example, 100% of the water from the sewage system is being reused.

-Other projects include ultra-low cost self-help housing in Nicaragua ($300 for a 1000SF home), biogas generators and high efficiency stoves in Grenada, community planning in El Salvador and new community planning in China, to mention a few.
-Current projects are focused in the U.S.
+Other projects include ultra-low cost self-help housing in Nicaragua ($300 for a 1000SF home), biogas generators and high efficiency stoves in Grenada, clean water and sanitation in Cameroon, community planning in El Salvador and new community planning in China, to mention a few.

 We are involved with community development as a unified process from project invention, financing and design through the mechanics of execution: carpentry, plumbing, etc. In addition, we see our work as integral with education as well as social and economic issues.